-The argument is that eliminating bills are so satisfying that it will keep you on track with the overall debt repayment plan.
+The argument for this approach is that eliminating bills are so satisfying it will be easier to stay on track with the overall debt repayment plan.
 The positive and quick feedback will have a great impact on your commitment to repaying your debt and will overcome the increase in interests that you need to pay.

 Highest Interest Rates First

-With this method, sort your debt by interest rates and try to pay off loans with the highest interest rates first while paying the minimum payment with all the other loans.
-Once one loan is paid in full, move on to the next down the list.
+With this method, sort your debt by interest rates.
+Then try to pay off loans with the highest interest rates first by paying the minimum payment of all the other loans.
+Once one loan is paid in full, rinse and repeat with the next one down the list.

 The facts are undeniable.
 Paying off highest rates first saves you the most total interests.
 In turn, it helps you pay off your debt the quickest because more of your hard earned money is going towards principal reduction.